nodeloophole/nodeloophole.github.io/content.md

 Strive for daily production

 ---
 ##### Keep the team motivated

-Don't allow all-nighters
+Work/life balance

-* While initially productive, it can be inefficient
+* While initially productive, working too much can be inefficient
  - Increased stress
  - More mistakes/bugs
  - Not sustainable

-* Work/life balance

 ---
 ##### Keep the team motivated